marsuleman59/marsuleman59/README.md

 # Hi, I'm Abdul Rasheed 👋

 I’m a mid senior Java full stack engineer.
-I combine engineering skills with product and business insights and help business thrive.
+I combine engineering skills with product and business insights to help business thrive.

 ## 🔭 Currently Working On
 - Modernizing main frame and legacy applications to cloud native light weight apps.
 Not all apps needs to go to cloud, wait till your app beg to be deployed to cloud.